-- Do NOT place any objects or equipment on top of the - Do NOT sit, climb or stand on the unit. - Units are marked with the following symbol:
+- Do NOT place any objects or equipment on top of the unit. - Do NOT sit, climb or stand on the unit.

+Units are marked with the following symbol:

 This means that electrical and electronic products may NOT be mixed with unsorted household waste.
-Do NOT try to dismantle the system yourself: the dismantling of the system, treatment of the refrigerant, of oil and of other parts must be done by an authorized installer and must comply with applicable legislation.
+Do NOT try to dismantle the system yourself: dismantling the system, treatment of the refrigerant, of oil and of other parts MUST be done by an authorised installer and MUST comply with applicable legislation.

-Units must be treated at a specialized treatment facility for reuse, recycling and recovery.
+Units MUST be treated at a specialised treatment facility for reuse, recycling and recovery.
 By ensuring this product is disposed of correctly, you will help to prevent potential negative consequences for the environment and human health.
 For more information, contact your installer or local authority.